MedSyn: Text-guided Anatomy-aware Synthesis of High-Fidelity 3D CT Images: Introduction

 To address these challenges, we propose \ourmethodN, a model tailored for high-resolution, text-guided, anatomy-aware volumetric generation.
 Leveraging a large dataset of approximately 9,000 3D chest CT scans paired with radiology reports, we employ a hierarchical training approach for efficient cross-modality generation.
 Given the input of tokenized radiology reports, our method initiates with a low-resolution synthesis ($64\times 64\times 64$), which is then fed to a super-resolution module to upscale the image to $256\times 256\times 256$.
 We have modified the UNet to bolster the network's capacity (i.e., the number of parameters) without significantly increasing memory requirements. \ourmethod enhances controllability by harnessing textual priors from radiology reports to guide synthesis.
-By creating segmentation masks of the lung's airway, vessels, and lobular structure as additional output channels alongside synthetic CT images, we further regularize the generator to conserve detailed anatomical features.
+We further regularize the generator by creating segmentation masks of the lung's airway, vessels, and lobular structure as additional output channels alongside synthetic CT images to conserve detailed anatomical features.
 The resultant model can condition not only on the text but also on single or paired anatomical structures.
-Our experiments highlight the superior generative quality and efficiency of the proposed method compared to baseline techniques.
+Our algorithmic experiments and blind evaluations conducted by 10 board-certified radiologists highlight the superior generative quality and efficiency of the proposed method compared to baseline techniques.
+To the best of our knowledge, this is the first work to evaluate a text-to-medical image model with radiologists empirically.
 We also delve into the significance of components within our proposed modules.
-Our code and pre-trained model will be made publicly available at \href{https://github.com/batmanlab/MedSyn}{https://github.com/batmanlab/MedSyn}
+Our code and pre-trained model is publicly available at \href{https://github.com/batmanlab/MedSyn}{https://github.com/batmanlab/MedSyn}